SAP-samples/teched2022-DA281/exercises/ex1/README.md

 **Very well done!** You have implemented a Pipeline that extracts Initial Load data from an ABAP CDS View in S/4HANA to a table stored in a target HANA Cloud database.

-## Exercise 1.3 - Implement a Pipeline for delta transfer of enhanced EPM Sales Order data from S/4HANA to an S3 Object Store
+## Exercise 1.3 - Implement a Pipeline for delta transfer of enhanced EPM Sales Order data from S/4HANA to an DI Data Lake Object Store

 In the next section, we'll also take care for the Sales Order transaction data from EPM and will right away establish a replication (initial load plus following delta processing) transfer mode.